 Are you ready for me to give you the ultimate, be-all-end-all, list of things that your baby or toddler absolutely NEEDS to have in their bedroom in order to be able to get the sleep they need?
 I hope you are ready to have your mind blown… because this list is only 4 elements long!
 Can you believe it?
 You just need four things in place for your kid to get great sleep.
 These elements are the same whether your child sleeps in their own room, or whether they share a bedroom with you.
 Read on for setting up the perfect bedroom environment…

 That’s it.
 Their bedroom needs to be as dark as you can reasonably make it for nighttime sleep as well as for naps.
-Do not use nightlights or mobiles that light up, cover any LED lights coming off of cameras or fans with a tiny piece of electrical tape.
-If there is something in your child’s room that puts out light, it should be removed or the source of light should be safely covered.
-The darker your child’s room is the better, especially when we’re talking about early morning sleep.
+Do not use nightlights or mobiles that light up.
+And cover any LED lights coming off of cameras or fans with a tiny piece of electrical tape.
+If there is something in your child’s room that puts out light, it should be removed, or the source of light should be safely covered.
+The darker your child’s room is – the better.
+Especially when we’re talking about early morning sleep.

 2. White noise

-Use white noise all of the time your child is supposed to be asleep, so from the moment bedtime starts until the moment your kiddo leaves their bedroom in the morning, and for all naps.
+Use white noise all of the time your child is supposed to be asleep.
+So from the moment bedtime starts, until the moment your kiddo leaves their bedroom in the morning, and for all naps.
 White noise should be used as loud as you feel comfortable, and should be placed a few feet away from your child’s head.
-White noise should sound like a fan, or as close as possible to a fan, and should not come from your phone or ipad.
+White noise should sound like a fan, or as close as possible to a fan.
+It should not come from your phone or ipad.
 Preferably you would use a commercially available white noise machine that can be used without a timer.
 Do not use ocean, nature, or musical sounds.
 Just pure, straight, consistent white noise all night long and for naps.